addiscent/vagrant-ruby-rails/README.md

 ##### "works on my machine"
 This product, at this time, is _alpha_.
 Extensive testing has not been done on its components.
 Only its gross operation has been confirmed, in a limited operational environment.
 Hardware and host OS environment testing has been limited to the single generic AMD/Ubuntu Linux box used for development.

-##### The Provisioning Scripts
+##### The Provisioning Scripts Are Incomplete
 The provisioning BASH scripts build a working Vagrant box by downloading essential components/sources from the Internet.
 The provisioning BASH scripts work, but, at this time they have _no_ error detection/handling.
 If, as examples, a flaky Internet connection, or a lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.

 ### Licensing And Disclaimers

-_Use this product at your own risk.
-The author and any contributors are not responsible for adverse consequences caused by use of this product, even if it is used as designed/intended._
+_USE THIS PRODUCT AT YOUR OWN RISK.
+The author and any other contributors are not responsible for adverse consequences caused by use of this product, even if it is used as designed/intended._

 Please read the _MIT License_ included with this README file for important licensing information and disclaimers.